Places that are vibrant, connected and green

 Sustainable places are VIBRANT, with activity centers that offer a rich mix of amenities and housing choices, with easy access to jobs, services and recreation.
 They are CONNECTED by transportation corridors that accommodate different modes of travel — walking, biking, transit and auto.
 They are GREEN, respecting and preserving the natural environment while promoting healthy lifestyles and healthy residents.
 Learn more»

-New regional equity profile published
+Regional equity profile published

 An equitable region is one where everyone — regardless of race, income, neighborhood or other characteristics — has the opportunity to fully participate, contribute and connect.
 How does Kansas City stack up?

-A new Equity Profile for the region provides data on a variety of social characteristics, and makes recommendations.
+The Equity Profile for the region provides data on a variety of social characteristics, and makes recommendations.
 Read the report»

 From Vision to Reality